dabbu-knowledge-platform/files-api-server/README.md

 ## Installing clients to call the Dabbu API

-Here is a list of clients that have been made to interact with the Dabbu API:
+Here is a list of clients that use the Dabbu API to interact with your files and folders:

 - [**Dabbu CLI**](https://github.com/gamemaker1/dabbu-cli) - A CLI that leverages the Dabbu API and neatly retrieves your files and folders scattered online.